 The hotel was ready for business in 1892 and Henry Holmes advertised his hotel in anticipation for the upcoming World’s Fair.
 Tourists needed somewhere to stay during their visit and a brand new 60 room hotel seemed ideal.
 At the conclusion of the fair, rumors surfaced that the disappearance of 50 people could be traced to the brand new hotel.
 However, this number is pure speculation.
-To this day, nobody knows for certain how many people from the missing list were on it due to H.H.
-Holmes.
+To this day, nobody knows for certain how many people from the missing list were victims of Holmes.
 With such a large number in a short amount of time, foul play was likely.

 It was 1893 that Holmes met a plain young lady by the name of Minnie Williams.
 She didn’t have the good looks that most of his previous romances possessed, but she had inherited a fortune in Texas real estate.
 Unfortunately, she was a simple and naive person with a rather child-like mind, and this made her the perfect victim.
 Holmes zoned in on this fact and hired Minnie as his personal secretary.
 Naturally, he wooed her and before she knew it, he had asked her to marry him.
 It wasn’t long before she was giving him large sums of money and signing her Texas property over to him.

 The couple lived in an apartment together, where Holmes spent a great deal of time getting to know Minnie.
 He learned that she also had a sister who was an heiress to a large fortune and he urged Minnie to invite her sister for a visit.